-GRAPHIC can be used to explicitly convert character (or mixed character) data to GRAPHIC data.
+GRAPHIC explicitly converts character (or mixed character) data to GRAPHIC data.
 All other data first converts to character, and then to the GRAPHIC data type.

 GRAPHIC returns the graphic value of x, with a length in graphic symbols specified by y.